sustainlab-group/mapillarygcn/README.md

 To download the high-resolution images, run the script: `python download_images.py`.

 **Object Counts**
 We fed the high-res images directly into the [Seamless Scene Segmentation model](https://github.com/mapillary/seamseg) to get their segmentations and object detections.
-The indexes and class names of the detections per image are conveniently available in the csv as `features` and `features_name`.
+The class indexes, class names, and confidences of the detections per image are conveniently available in the csv as `features`, `features_name`, and `confidence`.

 **Image Features**
 To get image features, we resized the images to 224x224 and then trained CNNs on the classification task.
 To download the image features for use in the GCN, download them here: